Pranshu258/OpenPrequal/docs/README.md

 ```bash
 PYTHONPATH=src uvicorn proxy:app --port 8000
 ```

+The proxy will automatically reuse connections to backend servers for all proxied requests, thanks to its persistent HTTP client.
+This reduces connection overhead and improves throughput, especially under high load.

 You should see Uvicorn startup logs and the proxy listening on port 8000.

 ### Start a Backend Example